 If you’re delivering bad news to a salary increase request, we recommend providing feedback promptly and succinctly in a private environment to ensure your employee understands the reasons behind your decision.
 Ensure this is carried out in a positive manner that doesn’t discourage them from initiating a similar pay rise discussion in the future, as this helps to foster an open relationship based on trust.
 Also allow them time to digest the disappointing news and ask any questions they need to before rushing them out the door.

 Should the response to their request be positive, make your reasoning obvious and also explain that this is a unique case and not the norm.
-If you don’t make this clear, you can run the risk of other employees who don’t necessarily warrant a pay raise also seeking pay review meetings.
+If you don’t make this clear, you can run the risk of other employees who don’t necessarily deserve a pay rise also seeking pay review meetings.

 How to Plan for Future Situations Where an Employee May Ask for a Pay Rise

-To ensure you are well-prepared for future pay rise requests, it is a good idea to put a plan or policy in place.
+To ensure you are well-prepared for the future when staff raise requests for a salary negotiation, it is a good idea to put a plan or policy in place.
 This plan should cover how pay rise requests are dealt with in the organisation, including a self-evaluation form to be completed with every request.
-This can help to avoid ‘ambush meeting’ scenarios where the manager is accosted at unexpected times.
+This can help to avoid ‘ambush meeting’ scenarios where the manager is accosted at unexpected times to discuss pay rates.
 It also makes it easier for employees who may not have the courage to request a raise (and therefore just quit) to bring the issue to your attention only after putting thought into their request.

 Unless there are extraordinary circumstances, it is most common and appropriate to consider and communicate salary pay rises on an annual basis during the performance review season.

-A pay rise request may be an indication that an employee is dissatisfied.
+A pay rise request may be an indication that an employee is dissatisfied and ready to start a new accounting job search.
 It is important to note that not every employee will be direct about pro-actively discussing a raise in their salary.
 Some may drop subtle hints around salary or even mention they were approached by a recruiter, others may do nothing at all.
 Keep an eye out for these indicators and be cognisant of also identifying and addressing the salary needs of those who don’t ask.

-The right response to a pay rise request will depend on a number of factors, the business, the budget and of course the employee in question.
+The right response to a pay rise request will depend on a number of factors; the business, the budget, the job description and of course the employee in question.
 Providing you’ve been thorough in your review process and clearly presented the reasons around the decision, for or against, then most employees respect you for tackling the issue with empathy and credibility.